andrew/ultimate-awesome/README.md

 - [awesome-secure-messaging](https://github.com/vacp2p/awesome-secure-messaging) - A curated collection of links for secure messaging.
 - [awesome-multi-agent](https://github.com/WeiChengTseng/awesome-multi-agent) - A curated list of awesome multi-agent learning papers.
 - [awesome-rgb-protocol](https://github.com/22388o/awesome-rgb-protocol) -  A curated list of RGB projects and resources .
+- [awesome-remote-working](https://github.com/aboelkassem/awesome-remote-working) -  A curated list of awesome websites and companies for remote working, interships and hackathons.
 - [awesome-rasa](https://github.com/cendekia/awesome-rasa) - Useful resources for building, improving, and deploying contextual chatbots and assistants with Rasa.
 - [awesome-generative-ai](https://github.com/chaosreactor/awesome-generative-ai) - An awesome list of low- and no-code generative AI resources. .
 - [awesome-merakiapis](https://github.com/CiscoDevNet/awesome-merakiapis) - Collection point for all the awesome Meraki APIs.